akatav/akatav.github.io/chapter9.md

 # Further questions and concluding remarks

+> What are the assumptions of LDA/Fisher's ?
+Do they assume no correlation between the features ?
+How do these
+assumptions affect the classification ?

 > If $$n>K$$ or vice versa, how does it affect the covariance matrices ?

 > What is the effect of the covariance matrices being symmetric, positive semi definite ?